moorechow/pyRevit/3scriptanatomy.md

 - **Instance Data files** (Accessible only to current Revit instance):
 These files are marked by host Revit version and process Id and are only available to current Revit instance.
 This avoids any conflicts between similar scripts running under two or more Revit instances.
-Data files are saved in pyRevit appdata directory (with extension `.tmp`) and ARE cleaned up when Revit restarts.
+Data files are saved in pyRevit's appdata directory (with extension `.tmp`) and ARE cleaned up when Revit restarts.

 ``` python
 # provide a unique file id and file extension